Lidar: Applications

-There are a wide variety of lidar applications, in addition to the applications listed below, as it is often mentioned in National lidar dataset programs.
+There are a wide variety of lidar applications, in addition to the applications listed below, as it is often mentioned in national lidar dataset programs.
 These applications are largely determined by the range of effective object detection; resolution, which is how accurately the lidar identifies and classifies objects; and reflectance confusion, meaning how well the lidar can see something in the presence of bright objects, like reflective signs or bright sun.

 Companies are working to cut the cost of lidar sensors, currently anywhere from about US$1,200 to more than $12,000.
 Lower prices will make lidar more attractive for new markets.

 Agriculture

 Agricultural robots have been used for a variety of purposes ranging from seed and fertilizer dispersions, sensing techniques as well as crop scouting for the task of weed control.

 Lidar can help determine where to apply costly fertilizer.
 It can create a topographical map of the fields and reveal slopes and sun exposure of the farmland.
 Researchers at the Agricultural Research Service used this topographical data with the farmland yield results from previous years, to categorize land into zones of high, medium, or low yield.
 This indicates where to apply fertilizer to maximize yield.

 Lidar is now used to monitor insects in the field.
 The use of lidar can detect the movement and behavior of individual flying insects, with identification down to sex and species.
 In 2017 a patent application was published on this technology in the United States, Europe, and China.

 Another application is crop mapping in orchards and vineyards, to detect foliage growth and the need for pruning or other maintenance, detect variations in fruit production, or count plants.

-Lidar is useful in GNSS-denied situations, such as nut and fruit orchards, where foliage blocks satellite signals to precision agriculture equipment or a driverless tractor.
-Lidar sensors can detect the edges of rows, so that farming equipment can continue moving until GNSS signal is reestablished.
+Lidar is useful in GNSS-denied situations, such as nut and fruit orchards, where foliage causes interference for agriculture equipment that would otherwise utilize a precise GNSS fix.
+Lidar sensors can detect and track the relative position of rows, plants, and other markers so that farming equipment can continue operating until a GNSS fix is reestablished.

-Plant species classification

 Controlling weeds requires identifying plant species.
 This can be done by using 3-D lidar and machine learning.
 Lidar produces plant contours as a "point cloud" with range and reflectance values.
 This data is transformed, and features are extracted from it.
 If the species is known, the features are added as new data.
 The species is labelled and its features are initially stored as an example to identify the species in the real environment.
 This method is efficient because it uses a low-resolution lidar and supervised learning.
 It includes an easy-to-compute feature set with common statistical features which are independent of the plant size.

+Airport Operations

+In April 2025, Dallas Fort Worth International Airport announced the deployment of a LiDAR-based platform for real-time monitoring of passenger and vehicle flows.